richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 ### Conversation Summary Notification

-This is an optional email that managers can send to their team before and/or after a conversation when Team Conversations sharing is enabled in Program Setup.
+This email is an optional message that managers can send to their team before and/or after a conversation when Team Conversations sharing is enabled in Program Setup.

 - Can only be enabled or disabled
 - Can be sent in any language enabled for the survey